weggert2/safe-cpp-csv-parser/README.md

 ## FAQ

-Q: The library is throwing a std::system_error with code -1.
-How to get it to work?

-A: Your compiler's std::thread implementation is broken.
-Define CSV\_IO\_NO\_THREAD to disable threading support.

 Q: My values are not just ints or strings.
 I want to parse my customized type.
 Is this possible?